-Using the satellite data from the NVS Climatology App, one can see that during spring 2017, a large portion of offshore NE Pacific surface temperatures are currently anomalously colder than average, as shown from the NCDC OI satellite imagery.
-The spring 2017 conditions are very different from the warm water "blob" that persisted in the NE Pacific from late 2013 throughout 2015, reported about in the Pacific Anomalies workshops.
+Using the satellite data from the NVS Climatology App, one can see that during March 2020, a portion of offshore NE Pacific surface temperatures are warmer than average, as shown from the NCDC OI satellite imagery below left, but that the waters near the coast are cooler or close to average.
+In contrast, the March 2020 conditions are very different from August 2019 (below right) when warmer than average water associated with a MHW that persisted in the NE Pacific during summer.
+Changing the date, you can compare these conditions to those of the so-named "blob" marine heatwave that persisted in the NE Pacific from late 2013 throughout 2015, as reported in the Pacific Anomalies workshops.

 While the "NCDC OI SST" satellite projection shows sea surface temperatures on a global scale (user zoom-able), switching the view to the "OSU MODIS Climate" projection allows one to see higher-resolution imagery off the Pacific Northwest coast.
-With the added resolution of this projection, one clearly sees anomalously colder surface temperatures offshore, yet warmer than average waters along the continental shelf.
+With the added resolution of this projection, one clearly sees anomalously warmer surface temperatures offshore, yet colder than average waters along the continental shelf during March 2020.

-Do the buoys and satellite data agree?
+Do buoy and satellite data agree?